Menu

 For security best practices, we recommend not pointing a wildcard entry directly to a Flywheel IP address, but instead to point any subdomain independently.
 The use of wildcard records may open your domain up to additional subdomains being created without your permission.

-Remember, if your domain supports Domain Connect, you can skip this step, Flywheel has already updated your DNS records for you!
+Remember, if your domain supports Domain Connect, you don’t need to point your DNS manually because Flywheel can do it for you!

 Note